IT4Change/IT4C.dev/docs/projects/ocelot.social.md

 For this to work the user should pay for the infrastructure the platform is working on.

 After the closing of the Human-Connection network, the developer and the users wanted to continue to work on the idea.
-We created a not branded project so that it can be deployed for different networks with their own brand.
+We created a not branded project that can be deployed for different networks with their own brand.

 Ocelot.Social has the following functions: